 Two-burner stove with oven Eno

-12V refrigerator Waco/Danfoss BD35
+12V refrigerator Waco/ Danooss BD35

 Sails and Rigging:

-Dacron genoa on Facnor LS180 roller reefing
+Dacron genoa on Facnor LS180 roller furler

-Dacron staysail on Facnor LS180 roller reefing
+Dacron staysail on Facnor LS180 roller furler

-Ten Spinlock clam cleats
+Ten Spinlock rope clutches

 Electronics:

-Icom IC-M411 VHF with whip antenna
+Icom IC-M411 VHF with masthead antenna

-Raymarine A70D chartplotter
+Raymarine A70D chart plotter

 Furuno radar